infopulse/Tech-Skills-Matrix-Angular/README.md

 ## Matrix maintenance plan

-- We plan to review and update the matrix every 12 months, including the review of PR and issues
+- We plan to review and update the matrix regularly, including the review of PR and issues
 - We plan to add a self-assessment tool to the matrix
 - We plan to add a roadmap for Angular engineers